 We would like to have clarification on standard A-2.B.
 This standard requires documented procedure on the over counting and under counting of hurricane losses.
 Is this requirement in relation to the hazard component, vulnerability component, use of claims data, definition of an event (e.g., by-passing hurricanes like Matthew), or a combination of these items?

-Purpose: Loss costs and probable maximum loss levels should reflect the losses insurers pay as a result of a hurricane.
+Purpose: Hurricane loss costs and hurricane probable maximum loss levels should reflect the hurricane losses insurers pay as a result of a hurricane.

-Loss costs and probable maximum loss levels should only include insured wind-related losses and time element losses in Florida resulting from an event modeled as a hurricane consistent with Florida Statutes.
-The event should include all such insured wind-related damage caused by a hurricane that makes landfall in Florida as a hurricane or by-passes Florida as a hurricane and comes close enough to cause damaging winds in Florida.
+Hurricane loss costs and hurricane probable maximum loss levels should only include insured wind-related hurricane losses and time element hurricane losses in Florida resulting from an event modeled as a hurricane consistent with s.
+627.4025, F.S.
+The event should include all such insured wind-related damage caused by a hurricane that makes landfall in Florida as a hurricane or by-passes Florida as a hurricane and comes close enough to cause damaging winds in Florida, without over counting or under counting hurricane loss costs and hurricane probable maximum loss levels.

 Relevant Forms: G-5, Actuarial Standards Expert Certification

+A-2A, Base Hurricane Storm Set Statewide Hurricane Losses (2012 FHCF Exposure Data)

-A-2, Base Hurricane Storm Set Statewide Losses
+A-2B, Base Hurricane Storm Set Statewide Hurricane Losses (2017 FHCF Exposure Data)

 Disclosures

-Describe how damage from model-generated storms (landfalling and by-passing) is excluded or included in the calculation of loss costs and probable maximum loss levels for Florida.
+Describe how damage from model-generated storms (landfalling and by-passing) is excluded or included in the calculation of hurricane loss costs and hurricane probable maximum loss levels for Florida.

-Describe how damage resulting from concurrent or preceding flood or hurricane storm surge is treated in the calculation of loss costs and probable maximum loss levels for Florida.
+Describe how damage resulting from concurrent or preceding flood or hurricane storm surge is treated in the calculation of hurricane loss costs and hurricane probable maximum loss levels for Florida.

 Audit

-The model will be reviewed to evaluate whether the determination of losses in the model is consistent with this standard.
+The hurricane model will be reviewed to evaluate whether the determination of hurricane losses in the hurricane model is consistent with this standard.

-The model will be reviewed to determine that by-passing storms and their effects are considered in a manner that is consistent with this standard.
+The hurricane model will be reviewed to determine that by-passing storms and their effects are considered in a manner that is consistent with this standard.

-The model will be reviewed to determine whether the model takes into account any damage resulting directly and solely from flood or hurricane storm surge.
-Losses associated with wind damage will be reviewed to determine the treatment of flood and hurricane storm surge.
+The hurricane model will be reviewed to determine whether the hurricane model takes into account any damage resulting directly and solely from flood or hurricane storm surge.
+Hurricane losses associated with wind damage will be reviewed to determine the treatment of flood and hurricane storm surge.

+The documented procedure addressing the over counting or under counting of hurricane losses will be reviewed.

 Question from RMS: